icholy/cookiemonster/README.md

 # WIP: Wafer

-> A simple approach to single-sign-on
+> A barebones approach to single-sign-on

 * Uses LDAP for storing users and passwords.
 * Provides login and logout page.